 ‘Eating!’
 Becky exclaimed, a high and happy note to her voice that Bébé hadn’t heard since it had first been gifted to the girl.
 ‘Mhm!
 Mhm!
 Eating!’

 ‘Wonderful!’
-Mr Muffins clapped his hands together and took as step back as Becky continued to feed Bébé.
+Mr Muffins clapped his hands together and took a step back as Becky continued to feed Bébé.
 ‘That should have it feeling better in no time!’

-Bébé could feel Becky bouncing with happiness as it fed, and gave a happy purr.
+Bébé could feel Becky bouncing with happiness as it fed, and it gave a purr.

 It was doing good!
 It was making its new person happy, just like it had promised its mama!